The Atacama Cosmology Telescope: DR6 Power Spectrum Foreground Model and Validation: Impact of Changing Foreground Models on ACT DR6 Cosmology

 For each of the test cases (1)--(8) listed above, the maximum a posteriori (MAP) is found using the \texttt{cobaya} ``bobyqa''~\citep{Cartis_18a, Cartis_18b} minimizer, and the $\chi^2$ of the MAP from the modified model is compared to that of the baseline model.
 Table~\ref{table:chi2_fg_tests} shows $\Delta \chi^2 = \chi^2_{\rm{variation}}-\chi^2_{\rm baseline}$ for each test.
 For tests involving additional free parameters, we also compute the preference of that model relative to the baseline using the likelihood-ratio test statistic via Wilks's theorem.

 A few of the models improve the $\chi^2$ of the fit.
-The $\beta_c \neq \beta_p$ model, with one additional free parameter relative to the baseline model, improves the goodness of fit by $\Delta \chi^2 = 6.9$, corresponding to a $2.6\sigma$ preference.
+The $\beta_c \neq \beta_p$ model, with one additional free parameter relative to the baseline model, improves the goodness-of-fit by $\Delta \chi^2 = 6.9$, corresponding to a $2.6\sigma$ preference.
 Nevertheless, this is not statistically significant enough --- as defined in the criteria listed above --- to trigger a model expansion and does not impact the cosmological parameters.
+Future observatories such as the Simons Observatory (SO)~\citep{2019JCAP...02..056A, SimonsObservatory:2025wwn} may be able to distinguish between $\beta_c$ and $\beta_p$.
 Other models with additional free parameters, such as $\beta_s^T \neq \beta_s^E$ and letting $\alpha_c$ vary, do not improve the fit at all.